tainn/bzw/README.md

 ## Quick reference

-A heads-on reference of available methods and their usability.
+A hands-on reference of available methods and their usability.

 ```py
 import bzw